annajomuhich/co-transcriptome/README.md

 ## Step 7b: clustertopGO.R

 Runs GO enrichment analysis on clusters.
 This uses a Fisher test to determine significant overrepresentation of particular GO terms within a network in comparison to the gene universe (i.e. GO terms of all the genes in the genome).
+Takes 1-2 hours for my dataset.

 input:
 - all_clusters.csv (all detected networks for a given host & botrytis dataset)